 In November 2015, the Company entered into an exclusive license agreement with Scientific Development and Research, Inc. and Otodyne, Inc. (collectively, the "Licensors") granting the Company exclusive worldwide rights to develop and commercialize OP0201, a potential first-in-class treatment option for patients at risk for or with otitis media (middle ear inflammation with or without infection), which is often caused by Eustachian tube dysfunction ("ETD").
 Under the terms of the agreement, the Company is obligated to use commercially reasonable efforts to seek approval for and commercialize at least one product for otitis media in the U.S. and key European markets (France, Germany, Italy, Spain, and the United Kingdom).
 The Company is responsible for prosecuting, maintaining, and enforcing all related intellectual property and will be the sole owner of improvements.
-Under the agreement with the Licensors, the Company paid license fees totaling \$750,000 and issued 9,780 common shares to the Licensors, which was expensed to research and development during the year ended December 31, 2015.

 In December 2015, the Licensors completed transfer of all technology, including the active Investigational New Drug application for OP0201 to the Company.
 The Company is obligated to pay up to \$42.1 million in development and regulatory milestones if OP0201 is approved for three indications in the United States, two in Europe, and two in Japan.
 The Company is also obligated to pay up to \$36.0 million in sales-based milestones, beginning with sales exceeding \$1.0 billion in a calendar year.
 The Company is also obligated to pay a tiered royalty for a period up to eight years, on a country-by-country basis.
 The royalty ranges from a low-single to mid-single percentage of net sales.
 The Company made a \$300,000 milestone payment in March 2019 related to the first patient enrolled in a phase 2 study.
-There were no other milestones achieved during the three months ended March 31, 2020.
+There were no milestones achieved during the nine months ended September 30, 2020.
+The Company is currently assessing development options for this program in light of the failure to achieve the primary efficacy endpoint in the Company's Phase 2a study of OP0201 in acute of tits media.

-Leaal Matters
+Legal Matters